Ride-The-Lightning/RTL/docs/Application_features.md

 - Total, Confirmed and Unconfirmed balances in Sats, BTC and Fiat
 - Receive Funds, Generate Address (with QR Code)
 - Send funds
-- Sweep all funds
+- Sweep all funds {LND only}
-- List of on-chain transactions
+- List of on-chain transactions {LND only}
 - Export transaction list to csv

 ### Lightning